Adaptive estimation of the copula correlation matrix for semiparametric elliptical copulas: Estimating the copula correlation matrix in the factor model

-As mentioned in Section~\ref{sec:proposed_research}, our quest for an efficient estimator under the factor model is a variant of the matrix completion problem.
-Here we briefly compare our refined estimator $\wt\Sigma$ to some of the existing estimation procedures. \begin{enumerate} \item The low-rank and diagonal matrix decomposition problem in the \textit{noiseless} setting is treated in \cite{Saunderson12}.
-These authors employ a semidefinite program, the minimum trace factor analysis (MTFA), to minimize the trace of the low-rank matrix (subject to the constraint that the sum of the low-rank component and the diagonal component agrees with the given matrix to be decomposed).
-The optimality condition from semidefinite programming then gives fairly simple conditions for the MTFA to exactly recover the decomposition. \item \cite{Lounici14} studies the problem of estimating $\Theta^*$ that is a covariance matrix\footnote{For this paragraph only, we use $\Theta^*$ to denote the covariance matrix, because in the setting of \cite{Lounici14} it is the covariance matrix itself that has low effective rank.} with low effective rank (we recall the definition of effective rank from footnote~\ref{effective_rank}), with the added complication that the observations $X^1,\dots,X^n$ are masked at {\em random} coordinates. \cite{Lounici14} constructs an unbiased initial estimator $\wh\Theta$ of $\Theta^*$, and further obtains a refined estimator $\wt\Theta$ as the solution of a convex program that is identical to (\ref{eq:convex_program}) but with the term $\|\Theta_o-\wh\Sigma_o\|_F^2$ replaced by $\|\Theta-\wh\Theta\|_F^2$.
-We emphasize that this replacement is a sum over \textit{all} entries of the matrix $\Theta-\wh\Theta$, and it is made possible by the fact that unbiased estimators for the diagonal elements of $\Theta^*$ are available in the setting of \cite{Lounici14}. \cite{Lounici14} then derives an oracle inequality for the estimator $\wt \Theta$ in the Frobenius norm, and shows that the rate of the bound for the estimation error is minimax optimal.
+We briefly contrast our refined estimator $\wt\Sigma$, which is tailor-made for our special setting of the elliptical copula correlation factor model, to some of the existing estimation procedures in related but different contexts. \begin{longlist}[1.] \item[1.]
+Our setting is an extension of the low-rank matrix approximation problem \cite{Lounici14,Negahban11,Rohde11}.
+In particular, \cite {Lounici14} studies the estimation of $\Theta^*$ that is a covariance matrix\footnote{For this paragraph only, we use $\Theta^*$ to denote the covariance matrix, because in the setting of \cite{Lounici14} it is the covariance matrix itself that has low effective rank.} with low effective rank, with the added complication that the observations $X^1,\ldots,X^n$ are masked at \emph{random} coordinates. \cite {Lounici14} constructs an unbiased initial estimator $\wh\Theta$ of $\Theta^*$, and further obtains a refined estimator $\wt\Theta$ as the solution of a convex program that is identical to (\ref {eq:convex_program}) but with the term $\|\Theta_o-\wh\Sigma_o\|_F^2$ replaced by $\|\Theta-\wh\Theta\|_F^2$, which is a sum over \textit {all} entries of the matrix $\Theta-\wh\Theta$.